The Ultimate Guide to Iceland's Golden Circle

 If you wish to explore some more hidden gems and do not mind a bit of extra driving, a detour to Thjorsardalur valley only takes a couple of hours.

+Thjorsardalur valley is part of the southern Highlands of Iceland.
+It boasts a wide range of incredible natural sites.
 Here, you can find a wealth of beautiful waterfalls that most never get to visit, such as Haifoss and Granni.

 Thjorsardalur is quite the botanist's paradise, with many wildflower species, grass, and moss growing in the area.
 To get there, drive south on Route 30 from Gullfoss, then take a left turn onto Route 32.

-- Discover these 20 Hidden Gems in Iceland: Go Off-the-Beaten-Path
+- Discover these 20 Hidden Gems in Iceland: Go Off-the-Beaten-Path.

 7. Solheimar Eco-Village